deepshore/deepshore-catalog/README.md

 ## What else?

-Create a `CustomResource` according to the installed operator.
+Create a `CustomResource` matching the installed operator.

 ## How to run the example